THE STORY OF CABEL T-B RECORDING

 side continues with more all new and "best of 89" crank calls that brought

-me to tears from laughing so hard.
+me to tears from laughing so hard!
 For a grand finally, Dino creates

-the infamous "Interview with Ray Ferry 2". (samples of the interview were
+the infamous "Interview with Ray Ferry 2" (samples of the interview were

 used in both versions of the popular Cabel T-B song "I stole the key" in

-1996 and 2003) Some of this recording is mentioned in the book "Human
+1996 and 2003). *This recording is mention in the audio book "Human

 Overall, this recording wraps up